Inpatient Cardiac Arrest and Cardiopulmonary Resuscitation

 This chapter focuses on (1) the techniques that are essential to successful cardiopulmonary resuscitation especially with attention to good neurologic recovery (as defined by the cerebral performance category of zero or one), and (2) decision making based on patient resuscitation status.

 Since standardization of closed chest cardiac massage (CCCM)—that is, chest compressions—was first described systematically in the medical literature in 1960, CCCM has remained the only reliable means of reviving a patient in cardiopulmonary collapse.
 It is an effective and powerful intervention that, when unnecessarily delayed, may lead to poor patient outcomes.
 In one study, survival dropped from 34% to 14% if CCCM was delayed even as little as 60 to120 seconds from the time the patient collapsed.
 Therefore, clinicians must recognize and respond to cardiac arrest immediately for resuscitation measures to be effective.

 Advanced cardiac life support combines basic life support (BLS) measures with specific interventions, such as medication, defibrillation, transthoracic pacing, and advanced airway management.

 While often considered adequate for institution credentialing purposes, completion of American Heart Association (AHA) courses fails to result in long-term meaningful skill performance.
 Health care providers’ capabilities to demonstrate appropriate technique for CCCM and capabilities to successfully navigate the steps of cardiopulmonary resuscitation begin to degrade just weeks following course completion.
-Therefore, for the whole medical team to respond concisely and in a coordinated ...
+Therefore, for the whole medical team to respond concisely and in ...